OpenEnergyPlatform/open-MaStR/soap_api/readme.md

 - Create a virtualenv
 - Run python setup.py install
 - Optional: Read the Documentation to setup _download_parallel_power_unit_
-- decide which functions to use
+- decide which functions to use in main.py
 - Run python soap_api/main.py